MangoCoder360/MandarinOS/README.md

 You can reach Reuben (Lead developer/CEO) at [mangocoder360@mandarintechnologies.ml](mailto:mangocoder360@mandarintechnologies.ml?body=Have%20a%20message%20for%20Reuben%3F%20Write%20it%20here!)

 # News!

+ERROR: Cannot init sentry!
+The program may not work properly!

 Make sure you follow Mandarin Technologies on Twitter!  https://twitter.com/Mandarin897

 Check out our website!  https://www.mandarintechnologies.ml